 Click on the video to hear more from our Group CEO, Rohit Nambiar.

 Sound corporate governance is essential in positioning and prioritising sustainability within an organisation.
 At Tune Protect, our commitment to sustainability starts at the top, with our Board of Directors (“the Board”) that is committed to provide strategic guidance, oversee the management and uphold our responsibilities to our stakeholders.
 The Board is accountable for the Group’s sustainability strategy and reviews all major disclosures and key sustainability-related matters.

 The Sustainability Committee (“SuCom”) was formally established in 2017 and is chaired by Group Chief Financial Officer.
 Since its establishment, SuCom is responsible to oversee all sustainability matters and plays a vital role in providing regular feedback and recommendations to the Board, that is ultimately accountable to our stakeholders.
-SuCom convenes once a month and reports sustainability progress to the Board on a quarterly basis.
+SuCom convenes every two months and reports sustainability progress to the Board on a quarterly basis.
 As part of SuCom’s mandate, we review our material sustainability matters on an annual basis and determine if there is a need to conduct a full materiality assessment process.

 The Investors Relations and Strategic Projects (“IR&SP”) Department serves as a secretariat for SuCom, a gatekeeper and liaison between SuCom, Sustainability Working Group (“SWG”), and business units.
 The IR&SP Department manages the overall sustainability performance, including driving initiatives, monitoring deliverables and reporting.
 It also acts as the central point of contact for external stakeholders such as analysts, investors and media who are keen on gaining more insights and understanding of the Company’s sustainability directions and initiatives.
 The IR&SP Department actively updates and provides recommendations to SuCom for sound decisions-making or further recommendations to the Board.